AlF3Li/AlF3Li/README.md

-# 💫 About Me:
+# 💫 Hello World, I'm Alexandre.
+I love to learn new programming languages and IT Universe things:
-🔭 I’m currently working on Bradesco Bank<br>🤝 I’m looking for help with General Programming:( <br>🌱 I’m currently learning Cybersecurity<br>⚡ Fun fact is that I love to learn
+🔭 I’m currently working on Bradesco Bank as Third-party Information Security Assistent Analyst <br>🤝 I’m looking for help with General Programming:( <br>🌱 I’m currently learning Cybersecurity<br>⚡ Fun fact is that I love to learn

 # 💻 Tech Stack: